Take it from a trained teacher; figuring out how to make math fun to learn is just like making anything fun to learn. It takes 3 magic ingredients:

 There’s no denying 2020 has thrown more than a few curveballs into the education sphere.
 With getting used to distance learning, uncovering new and engaging after-school activities, and having fewer opportunities to connect with other kids, it’s tough to be a student these days.

 At iD Tech, we are all about helping kids learn and have a blast doing it, even in challenging times.
 Great mentorship or an engaging after-school program can be the perfect kickstart to making math fun to learn.

-iD Tech is proud to add online math tutoring to our course offerings.
+iD Tech is also proud to add private math tutoring to our online course offerings.
 Whether your student is a math wiz or looking to catch up, we are here to end the headache and help make learning math fun.